Kenyan court overturns ban on separatist group

-MOMBASA, Kenya (Reuters) - Kenya’s High Court lifted a ban on Wednesday on a separatist group demanding the secession of the country’s coastal strip and famed tourist haven, the latest twist in a dispute that has unnerved investors and raised fears of violence.
+MOMBASA, Kenya, July 25 (Reuters) - Kenya’s High Court lifted a ban on Wednesday on a separatist group demanding the secession of the country’s coastal strip and famed tourist haven, the latest twist in a dispute that has unnerved investors and raised fears of violence.

-The Mombasa Republican Council (MRC) was outlawed by the Kenyan government in 2010 along with 33 entities described as “organized criminal groups”, but a Mombasa-based court ruled that the ban was unconstitutional.
+The Mombasa Republican Council (MRC) was outlawed by the Kenyan government in 2010 along with 33 entities described as “organised criminal groups”, but a Mombasa-based court ruled that the ban was unconstitutional.

 The ruling could pave the way for talks between the movement and the Kenyan government, which has said it would not negotiate with an outlawed group.